 Revision Rhinoplasty Technique

-As with primary rhinoplasty, there are two common surgical techniques used on a secondary nasal surgery, open rhinoplasty and closed rhinoplasty.
-The vast majority of revision rhinoplasty surgeries are performed using the open rhinoplasty technique because of the significant amount of anatomical change inside the nose after the first nose surgery.
+As with primary rhinoplasty, two common surgical approaches are used on revision rhinoplasty, open rhinoplasty and closed rhinoplasty.
+Most revision rhinoplasty surgeries are performed using the open rhinoplasty technique because of the significant amount of anatomical change inside the nose after the first nose surgery.

 Revision Nose Consultation